nikitavoloboev/data/podcasts/podcasts.md

 - You don't need expensive recording studio.
 It's just recording conversations.
 - Basic audio editing is easy to learn.
 You can use free tools like GarageBand and Audacity.
 - Podcasts are not necessarily live.
 You can edit out the parts that go off topic.
+- Can use a mirror for podcast interviews.
+Can look nice like [here](https://www.youtube.com/watch?v=ecKgqJRvZ5M).

 ## Links